 These are useful to help you plan for impact.

 MBIE: Results Chain Framework

 Create a plan using these headings - enter information relevant to your research in each column.

-Inputs: existing knowledge, including Mātauranga Māori, skills, people, infrastructure.
+Inputs: existing knowledge, including Mātauranga Māori, skills, people, relationships, equipment, facilities.

-Impacts: the change resulting from the outcomes - to individuals, communities and society.
+Impacts: the change (benefit) resulting from the outcomes - to individuals, communities and society.

 Measuring the full impact of your research can be difficult!

 These readings provide more insight into the complexities of measuring research impact: